dcf21/pi-gazing/README.md

 glints of light from solar panels on spacecraft.

-The fact that we have a network of many cameras means that sometimes we see the same object from multiple different locations.
-That enables us to triangulate their exact three-dimensional positions, including their altitude and speed.
+The fact that we have a network of many cameras means that sometimes we see the same moving object from multiple different locations at once.
+That enables us to triangulate the object's exact three-dimensional position, including its altitude and speed.

 To find out more about the Pi Gazing project, you should [visit our project website](https://pigazing.dcford.org.uk/).